CultureAsData-UIUC/is310-fall-2024-group-1/midpoint-data-docs/dataset-documentation.md

 ## Collecting Data
 ### Sourcing Games: Flashpoint Archive Search
-Due to the lack of a structured directory on Flashpoint Archive's API, our group developed a controlled vocabulary to refine our searches and efficiently locate relevant dress-up games.
+Due to the lack of a structured directory on Flashpoint Archive, our group developed a controlled vocabulary to refine our searches and efficiently locate relevant dress-up games.
 We followed these steps to ensure consistent results across team members:

 - **Controlled Vocabulary Development**:
     - We searched through Flashpoint Archive's current documentation and found a [list of tags used for flash game organization](https://flashpointarchive.org/datahub/Tags ).
 We pulled these tags and created a list of keywords relevant to dress-up games, such as “dress-up”, “fashion,” “styling,” “makeover,” and “character customization."